Noirad88/p5Play/README.md

 # p5Play
-A collection of creative coding activities
+A collection of creative coding and activities.

 ## Local setup